natecostello/van_two_point_oh/electrical/wire_sizing/wire_sizing.md

 * 800W Primary Solar Charging (perfect efficiency) = 36A
 * 800W Ground Array Solar Charging (perfect efficiency) = 36A

-## Aftermarket Alternator to Lynx
+## Aftermarket Alternator to Positive Bus

 Maximum charge current is 150A.
 Round trip wire length is approximately 44 ft.
 By ampacity, minimum wire size is 4 AWG.
 By voltage drop, minimum wire size is 0 AWG.

-## Multiplus Compact Inverter/Charger to Lynx
+## Multiplus Compact Inverter/Charger to Positive Bus

 Maximum charge current is 50A.
 Maximum discharge current is 190A assuming minimum battery voltage (22.4V), peak power (4000W), and maximum efficiency (94%).
 Round trip wire length is approximately 11.5 ft.
 Wire size is limited by ampacity, not voltage drop.
 Minimum wire size is 2 AWG.

 Note: This is extremely conservative.
 The 4000W rating is a [2 minute overload capability](https://community.victronenergy.com/questions/21511/overload-duration-on-multiplus.html).
 While this case will be acommodated in the cabling (and fusing), for things like busbar sizing, continuous rates will be used (i.e., 150A busbars will be considered with the multiplus connection adjacent to the battery connection).

-## Solar MPPT to Lynx
+## Solar MPPT to Positive Bus

 For future flexibility, a ground array up to 800W is assumed.
-This will use a second MPPT that will be paralleled with the primary roof array of 800W at a terminal, and then routed to the Lynx.
-Wiring from the point of parallel to the Lynx and the branch to the MPPTs will be sized for the same ampacity to allow use of a single fuse in the Lynx to cover wire including the branches.
+This will use a second MPPT that will be paralleled with the primary roof array of 800W at a terminal, and then routed to the Positive Bus.
+Wiring from the point of parallel to the Positive Bus and the branch to the MPPTs will be sized for the same ampacity to allow use of a single fuse in the Positive Bus to cover wire including the branches.

 Maximum charge current is 72A assuming minimum battery voltage (22.4V) and perfect MPPT efficiency.
 Round trip wire length is approximately 11.5 ft.
 Wire size is limited by ampacity, not voltage drop.
 Minimum wire size is 8 AWG.
 To simplify wire ordering and termination, 2 AWG will be considered.

-## Main DC Panel to Lynx
+## Main DC Panel to Positive Bus

 Maximum discharge current is 42A based on the maximum load (944W) in the converter sizing study in [this spreadsheet](https://docs.google.com/spreadsheets/d/1X7njD1I48CtzVDgUu9Sp_Ce2chWM4oQiqM1aEl7uJWI/edit?usp=sharing) assuming minimum battery voltage (22.4V).
 Round trip wire length is approximately 12 ft.
 By ampacity, minimum wire size is 12 AWG.
 By voltage drop, minimum wire size is 11 AWG.
 However, as this distribution panel functions as the source to downstream loads, voltage drop to the panel should be minimized.
 To minimize voltage drop, and simplify wire ordering and termination, 2 AWG will be considered.

-## Chassis Ground to Lynx
+## Chassis Ground to Positive Bus

 All current sourced from the Aftermarket Alternator, 150A, will flow through this connection.
 Its required size is bounded by that calculation.
 To simplify wire ordering and termination, the same wire size will be used.